Updated 10 February 2016

 Do also see DC-DC Charging – this ensure the caravan battery and fridge receive their full required voltage.
 Installing one of these can totally transform a caravan or camper trailer fridge.

 Auto cable problems

-Appliance makers specify cable by its cross section in square mm.
+Appliance makers specify required cable by its cross section in square mm.
 Auto cable makers (in effect) specify it by the size hole you can just push it through.
 They rate it by its diameter including insulation.

 Auto cable sold as 4 mm is typically 1.8 square mm, but may be only 1.25 square mm.
-Six mm auto cable is typically 4.6 square mm.
-Countless fridges are connected by 4.0 square mm auto cable.
-This may be only a quarter the size of the minimum specified.
-No fridges wired that way work as they should and usually can.
+Many caravan electric fridge makers specify 4 mm square.
+But countless fridges are connected by that totally inadequate 1.8 square mm auto cable (less than half the minimum specified).
+No fridges wired that way work remotely as they should and usually can.
 Direct comparison is not possible for auto cable.
 Its size varies from maker to maker.
 One exception is that 6 mm auto cable (typically 4.59 square mm – or 10 AWG) can be substituted for 4.0 square mm cable.

 Cable current rating trap

-Fridge in cars and 4WDs
+Making fridges work as claimed in cars and 4WDs